potatolappy/e-commerce-analysis/README.md

 # e-commerce-analysis

-an SQL Wrangling, cleaning and dataset manipulation project
+an SQL Wrangling, cleaning and dataset manipulation project. a simple narrative storytelling of this project can be found here: https://medium.com/@rasyidi.haris/mini-project-e-commerce-dataset-wrangling-with-sql-and-pandas-2843ed7c2ac9

 **Tools**